apache/mxnet/docs/get_started/build_from_source.md

 <div class="windows">

 First download and install [OpenCV](http://opencv.org/releases.html), then set the environment variable `OpenCV_DIR` to point to the OpenCV build directory.

 </div>

 #### Optional: [CUDA](https://developer.nvidia.com/cuda-downloads)/[cuDNN](https://developer.nvidia.com/cudnn) for Nvidia GPUs

+Both CUDA 7.5 and 8.0 are tested.
+For cuDNN we suggest to use version 5.

 <div class="ubuntu">